Hashtag Web3 Logo

 ERC-20

 The technical standard for fungible tokens on Ethereum.
-Defines a common interface that enables any ERC-20 token to work seamlessly with wallets, exchanges, and dApps.
+Defines a common interface that enables any ERC-20 token to work smoothly with wallets, exchanges, and dApps.

 Understanding Token Standards

 Before ERC-20, every token project implemented tokens differently.
 Wallets and exchanges needed custom code to support each new token.
-This fragmentation limited adoption—supporting thousands of unique token implementations was impractical.
+This fragmentation limited adoption.
 ERC-20 solved this by establishing a common interface that all conforming tokens share.

 The Six Required Functions